tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The dimensional transmitters in INET use the API to create transmissions.
 For example:

-- The boxcar function is used to create a signal with a specific bandwidth; it's also used to set the signal's duration in time
+- The 2D boxcar function is used to create a flat signal with a specific bandwidth and duration.
 - The domain shifting function is used to place it on the frequency spectrum, and to the appropriate point in time.
 - Transmission power and attenuation is applied with the multiplication function.
+- Transmission power is applied with the multiplication function.
+- Attenuation is also applied with the multiplication function (it's more complicated, as attenuation is space, time and frequency dependent, and takes obstacles into account).
 - Interfering signals are summed with the addition function.
 - SNIR is calculated by dividing the received signal with interfering signals.

+The transmitter in INET uses the most optimal functions to create the signal, depending on the gain parameters.
+For example, if the parameters describe a flat signal, it'll use a boxcar function (in 1D or 2D, whether the signal is flat in one or two dimensions).
+If the gain parameters describe a complex function, it'll use the generic interpolated function; the parameter string actually maps to the samples and the types of interplation between them.

-- Signals with a complex spectrum are constructed from primitives with the partitioning function.
+.. - Signals with a complex spectrum are constructed from primitives with the partitioning function.

 INET contains the dimensional version of IEEE 802.11, narrowband and ultra-wideband 802.15.4, and Apsk radio (the 802.15.4 ultra-wideband version is only available in dimensional form).
 TODO parameters